soasme/shire/docs/content/2019/11-25-refactor-terraform-module.md

 ## How to Organize Terraform Modules?

 It depends on how you manage your codebase.
-The `source` configures where to read Terraform Module code.
-In the above example, it reads for a relative directory `./modules/dns`.
+The `source` configures the path to read Terraform Module code.
+In the above example, it loads the module from a relative directory `./modules/dns`.
 The other option is by specifying it to a remote Git repo, but MarkSthFun prefers monolithic repo, so this is no needed.

-An easy way to gather modules in by putting them to a `modules` directory.
+An easy way to gather modules is by putting them to a `modules` directory.

 ```
 $ ls -R .